Home | What's New | Products | Feedback | Help

 Q. Does this program run on the Intranet as well as the Internet?

-Yes, Family Knowledge System runs in a Windows 95, Windows 98, or Windows NT environment.
+A. Yes, Family Knowledge System runs in a Windows 95, Windows 98, or Windows NT environment.
 The user may keep a private knowledge base and/or share a knowledge base with other users on a Local Area Network.
 Access to the Internet or an intranet is provided by a web browser in the case of HTML.
 Data to be shared between the two environments could be moved by normal copy/paste windows functions.
 If you wanted to distribute knowledge bases to other users, using either the internet or intranet, the knowledge base can be transported as native knowledge base files.
 In its current form, the knowledge base is a set of ASCII files.
 The knowledge in Family Knowledge System is displayed to the user as a series of "pages" in a manner similar to web pages

 Q. Is FKS able to do searches with a very brief description?

-A Find function will locate words in the current page.
+A. A Find function will locate words in the current page.
 A Locate function will locate any Node which contains a given key phrase in either the Node name or the Node title.
 Knowledge is organized into Topics and Nodes.
 The Topic is a collection of Nodes, where each Node contains the information displayed on a page.
 There is an index for Topics and an index for Nodes.
 These can be located by name as well.

 Q. Does FKS support automatic scanning and indexing all words in text files?

-No, only topics and links in the knowledge base.
+A. No, only topics and links in the knowledge base.